How BigchainDB is Good for Asset Registrations & Transfers¶

 - An asset can have zero, one, or several owners.

 - The owners of an asset can specify (crypto-)conditions which must be satisfied by anyone wishing transfer the asset to new owners.
-For example, a condition might be that at least 3 of the 5 current owners must cryptographically sign a transfer transaction.
+For example, a condition might be that at least 3 of the 5 current owners must cryptographically sign a TRANSFER transaction.

-- BigchainDB verifies that the conditions have been satisfied as part of checking the validity of transfer transactions.
+- BigchainDB verifies that the conditions have been satisfied as part of checking the validity of TRANSFER transactions.
 (Moreover, anyone can check that they were satisfied.)

 - BigchainDB prevents double-spending of an asset.

-- Validated transactions are strongly tamper-resistant; see the page about immutability.
+- Validated transactions are “immutable”.